GabrielTrier/ece-devops-trier-malloi/README.md

 # User API web application

 We made a web application using JS, HTML and CSS, storing data in a database (Redis) and covered it with tests of different levels.
 Our application is equiped with CRUD user functionality and unit tests.
+We added a bonus possibility to delete an user aswell with its units tests.

 The deployment was made to Microsoft Azure, the CI/CD pipeline using github workflow to automate the integration and the deployment.